estamine/functions_FPGA/README.md

-# instrumentation_FPGA_VHDL
+# functions_FPGA
-Programs in VHDL to program an FPGA to perform the different functions described in the folders title
+Different functions in Verilog to program an FPGA

 2008